juanmsl/CPP-Nonogram/README.md

 ## Compile and execute

-**To compile it:** `g++ -std=c++11 *.cxx -o <Executable name> -lGL -lGLU -lglut`
+**To compile it:** `g++ -std=c++11 *.cxx -o <Executable name> -lGL -lGLU -lglut` Or you only have to use the makefile that the project contains `make`

 **To execute it:** `./<Executable name> <Nonogram file>`